forcedotcom/postman-salesforce-apis/contributing.md

 This is also great news for you even if you do not contribute to the collection because you’ll be able to pull changes from the collection (bug fixes, new APIs...) without having to reimport anything.

-## Propose Changes

-### Requirements
+## Requirements

 In order to contribute to the collection, you need to:
 - create a public team.
 - create a Public Workspace.
-- fork the collection from the main Public Workspace.
+- move your fork of the collection to your Public Workspace.

 All of this can be done with a Postman free plan.

->⚠️ Warning: you cannot contribute if you install the collection from the Postman API Network (default installation).
+>⚠️ Warning: you cannot contribute if you install the collection without forking it (legacy installation option and API Network installation)

-### Contribution Guidelines
+## Contribution Guidelines

 Follow these guidelines when contributing to the collection: